eldun/.vim/README.md

 - Toggle search highlighing with '\\\\'
 - Toggle line numbers with '\\n'
 - Toggle word wrap with '\z
+- Holy moly - this isn't an addition, but don't forget that "Jump to tag under cursor" is CTRL-] and NOT CTRL-J

 # To-do
 - Follow [this guide](https://vimways.org/2018/from-vimrc-to-vim/) (Mostly for managing my growing list of abbreviations)